Producer Jerry Bruckheimer Reveals Margot Robbie’s Pirates Movie Might Happen After All - E! Online

 In November, the Suicide Squad star told Vanity Fair that she believed her Pirates of the Caribbean movie appeared to be dead in the water.
 But now, producer Jerry Bruckheimer is saying not so fast.

 "We were developing two Pirates," Bruckheimer exclusively told E!
-News.
+News while promoting Disney+'s National Treasure: Edge of History.
 "Margot Robbie's will get made but not before the another one gets made.
 We're developing two stories."

 The Top Gun: Maverick producer also revealed to The Wrap that the first new Pirates movie will be more of an ensemble film.